cmpitg/ulquikit/src/main.md

 * Generate source code from a [Markdown](http://en.wikipedia.org/wiki/Markdown) document

-* Build the software using the generated source code
+* Build software using the generated source code

-* Build the documentation from Markdown documents
+* Build documentation from Markdown documents

 * Build and run tests